Understanding Blended Learning

 Allows you to begin making decisions about what will happen face-to-face v. online v. in-between in your blended learning course.
 There are countless approaches to leveraging the component modalities.
 Just beware of developing two parallel courses!

 Post to your blog your thoughts related to this week’s activities.
 For a list of ideas to blog about or for help getting started, please see the BlendKit Course blogging resources.
+To earn a badge, please enter a direct URL to your blog posting in the Reading Reaction: Chapter 01 and Week 01 Blog activities in the Canvas BlendKit course.

 You might also consider using the Diigo social bookmarking site to bookmark (and comment upon) any helpful web resources you’ve found this week.
 These might be links you followed from the course materials or resources you found on your own.
 If you join the BlendKit “group” on Diigo, you’ll be able to share bookmarks directly with the group.
 You might consider taking a look at this brief Flash-based tutorial on Diigo groups if you haven’t used Diigo groups before.